Golf Course Review of Celtic Manor Golf Club (Twenty Ten, Roman Road & Montgomerie)

 There are a number of solid holes on the course, virtually everyone, although I couldn’t quite figure out the driveable 15th with its two-route option from the tee….
 Despite driving the green!

 Everything was in excellent condition out on the course; from the tees to the fairways to the greens and especially the aprons.
 The welcome and service, from arrival to departure, was outstanding…. as you would expect from a five-star resort!

-The Roman Road was also pretty much what I was expecting.
+The Roman Road, the oldest of the three courses on the estate dating back to 1995, was also pretty much what I was expecting.
 There were several enormous bunkers on both the fairways and around the greens.
 The putting surfaces were huge with some bold contouring and apart from a couple of tighter tree-lined holes you were pretty much free to wield your driver with semi-rough your likely punishment for a wayward shot.
 That said, many of the holes did favour one side of the fairway to make your approach from and the placement of the bunkers added an undercurrent of strategy.